uwrighty/visualisation/README.md

 # Summary
 This visulisation looks at US domestic flight data from 2003 - 2008.
-It looks at how the performance of different airlines differs offer time.
+It looks at how the performance of different airlines differs offer time, highlighting the 2 series, Hawaiin airlines and Aloha airlines that consistently outperform other airlines.
 The data has been aggregated by airline by month to reduce the datasets size.
-In later version I told the user the a story by running through the airlines by rank in an animation, then allowing them to explore the data afterwards.
-After intial project submission, I delved into the data a bit more and as suggested decided to also bring out the proportion of flights from busy airports, so the user could also compare that with average performance.
+In later versions I told the user the a story by running through the airlines by rank in an animation, always keeping the Hawaiin and Aloha airline series visible, then allowing them to explore the data afterwards.
+I also delved into the data a bit more and as suggested decided to also bring out the proportion of flights from busy airports, so the user could also compare that with average performance.

 #Design
 1. Dataset.